telerik/winforms-docs/treeview/data-binding/load-on-demand-with-crud-operations.md

 # Load On Demand with CRUD operations

-If you have a complex hierarchy, which includes business objects of different types, some of them have children and some - do not and you need to visualize it using RadTreeView while keeping the __CRUD__ operations, then this article is for you.
+If you have a complex hierarchy, which includes business objects of different types, some of them have children and some do not, and you need to visualize it using RadTreeView while keeping the __CRUD__ operations, then this article is for you.

 ![treeview-data-binding-load-on-demand-with-crud-operations 001](images/treeview-data-binding-load-on-demand-with-crud-operations001.png)